Dragon Fighter

 Every system has its share of games that fly under the radar.
 Most of the time these games are terrible; there is a reason no one remembers crap like Chubby Cherub or the Crow: City of Angels.
 Dragon Fighter is on another level entirely.
 I never saw it on store shelves, for rent, or even a print review.
 It is shocking as this is a pretty good action game along the lines of Shadow of the Ninja.
 That should come as no surprise as it was also developed by Natsume.

 Part of Dragon Fighter’s obscurity has to be its publisher.
-Sofel was a late comer to the NES and spent its first years publishing complete crap.
-When the likes of Casino Kid and Wall Street Kid are on your resume you can’t blame kids for writing you off.
-Don’t let that deter you though as Dragon Fighter has some good ideas buried under its flaws.
+Sofel was a late comer to the NES and spent its first years publishing game’s of dubious quality.
+When the likes of Casino Kid and Wall Street Kid are on your resume you cannot blame kids for writing you off.
+Do not let that deter you though as Dragon Fighter has some good ideas buried under its flaws.
 Fans of action games would do well to unearth this hidden gem.

 As strange as it may sound Dragon Fighter is a combination of platformer and shooter.
 As the nameless hero you have a lone sword and few power-ups to work with.
 The sword can be charged to fire off a projectile but offensively that is mostly it.
 There are two separate power-ups that modify the charge attack.
 One grants heat seeking properties at the expense of power.
 The other is a ground based napalm attack.
 You won’t see these too often so get used to the timing of the sword.